xindi-dumbledore/Basic-Machine-Learning/Training/How to deal with overfitting problem.md

 #trick #overfitting

+## How to check overfitting
+Compare model performance between the training data and a hold-out validation or test data.
+If there is a huge discrepancy between the performance, it's an indication of overfitting.

+Overfitting generally means the model variance is too high - the model is too complex for the data.

+## Methods to deal with overfitting
 - The basic idea is if we don't have enough data, don't make model to complex (make it dumb!)
 - Use simple models
 - Get more training data